Insights & Trends CX Contact Center

 Formula showcasing how to calculate the cost per call

-Employee satisfaction measures how content and motivated agents feel.
+Employee satisfaction measures how content and motivated employees feel.
 Keeping employee satisfaction high is important for maintaining morale, reducing turnover, and making sure agents deliver high-quality service.

-The alternative is dealing with turnover and disengagement, which can hurt your contact center in terms of customer interaction and team performance.
+The alternative is dealing with turnover and disengagement, which can hurt your contact center’s customer interactions and team performance.

 Tips to improve employee satisfaction: